 If you are interested in knowing more I am always willing to engage in an initial consultation.
 Please schedule a call by clicking here.

-Paul Artale is a Gallup Strengths Coach who believes in the power of strengths-based leadership.
+Paul Artale is a leadership coach who believes in the power of strengths-based leadership.
 More about Paul can be found by visiting www.paulartale.com